 Here at the end of Crystal Pier, fishing is the thing to do.

-An interesting fact is that in 1927 this was the site of the Crystal Ballroom.
-Back then there was a “Midway” with carnival-like attractions and games leading to up to the end of the pier to the ballroom.
+An interesting fact is that in 1927 the end of the pier was the site of the Crystal Ballroom.
+Back then, there was a “Midway” in the middle of the pier, with carnival-like attractions and games leading up to the end of the pier to the ballroom.

-What a great hideaway that I found!
+What a fantastic hideaway that I found!
 There is a narrow stretch of green grass with benches with the most incredible view!
-At this park, you can experience everything about the beach without the sand.
+You can experience everything about the beach at this park without the sand.

-And do not forget that there is a walking path as well as several dirt trails that will take you down to the beach.
+And do not forget that a walking path and several dirt trails will take you to the beach.

 The Pacific Ocean +Yoga= Pure Bliss

-I also found an exciting activity that takes place here every Saturday and Sunday at 9 am.
+I also found an exciting activity here every Saturday and Sunday at 9 am.

-There is a yoga instructor, Namasteve lives across the street from this park.
+A yoga instructor, Namasteve, lives across the street from this park.

 He sets up in his front yard and provides a donation-based Vinyasa Yoga class overlooking the Pacific Ocean!

-I would love to try this someday.
-I could only imagine what it would be unforgettable.
+I would love to try this someday, and I could only imagine what would be unforgettable.

 Website- http://namasteveyoga.com

-If interested, make sure to get there early because over 100 people show up!
+If interested, get there early because over 100 people show up!

 Let’s go!